A new, state of the art leisure centre will be built on council-owned land off the A511 (Stephenson Way).

-Cabinet also agreed to undertake an options appraisal for the current Hermitage Leisure Centre site.
+- On Tuesday 25 July, Cabinet agreed to allow in-depth investigations into the suitability of the A511 site and to undertake an options appraisal for the current Hermitage Leisure Centre site.

 The next steps

-Initial investigations show that there are a number of sites in Coalville that would be suitable, but the preferred site is land off the A511 (Stephenson Way) opposite Stephenson College.
+Initial investigations showed that there are a number of sites in Coalville that would be suitable, but the agreed site is land off the A511 (Stephenson Way) opposite Stephenson College.

-This land opposite Stephenson College is owned by the council, which helps to make it financially feasible.
+This land is owned by the council, which helps to make it financially feasible.
 It also has good access off the A511 and would complement other facilities in that area, including the college, supermarkets and the existing outdoor recreation facilities like the fishing lake and the 3G pitches.